 - Rev.com can be glitchy and will sometimes reject video or audio files if they're not super great quality.

 - Their human transcription service can take a while if you're transcribing videos any longer than 20 or 30 minutes.
-For example, it takes 18 hours to transcribe 30 minutes of audio, and 24 hours to transcribe an hour-long video.
-You can opt for their "rushed " human transcription option if you're in a pinch, but it's expensive (~2.25 per minute of audio).
+You can opt for their "rushed" human transcription option if you're in a pinch, but it's expensive (~2.25 per minute of audio).

 - Their platform doesn't actually add captions or subtitles to your videos for you; Rev only provides an SRT file.
 So while, yes, users can use that SRT file to manually add captions or subtitles to videos, the process is long and requires extra video editing software.